mattlrich/spheronizator/docs/src/cli.md

 Spheronizator now includes a command line interface contributed by Dr. Raquel Dias and José Cediel-Becerra.

 The command line interface allows generation of static data files from provided PDB files.
+It requires that [Open Babel](https://openbabel.org/) is installed.
+You may wish to install Spheronizator into a Conda environment to facilitate the installation of Open Babel.

 ## Usage